Privacy Policy

 Crash and error data

-We collect anonymised crash reports and error logs to help us fix bugs and improve stability.
-These reports contain no personal information, no reading data, no book titles, and no user identifiers.
+We collect crash reports and error logs to help us fix bugs and improve stability.
+These reports may include your account identifier so we can investigate crashes affecting a specific user.
+They do not include reading data, book titles, ratings, notes, tags, or other library content.
 See Section 3 for details on our crash monitoring provider.

 3. Third-party services (vendors)